Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/iceland-revised.md

       </p>

       <p>
         One of my first questions was how feedback from prosthetic users reaches the R&D team.
-I expected clinicians to be involved, but wanted to understand what happens after they report a problem or suggest a change.
+I knew clinicians were involved, but wanted to understand what happens after they report a problem or suggest a change.
 The engineer described how feedback from certified prosthetists and orthotists (CPOs), who fit and work with these products, can inform firmware updates and future development.
-For instance, he told me about how feedback from CPOs in Germany had refently contributed to an update to Navii’s behavior when walking up inclines.
+For instance, he told me about how feedback from CPOs in Germany had recently contributed to an update to Navii’s behavior when walking up inclines.
 A patient's experience on a slope could make its way back into the software controlling the knee.
       </p>

       <p>
         He also described Össur’s work with highly experienced “Super Users,” who test products under demanding conditions.
-Their role helped me think about what a laboratory can and cannot tell an engineer.
-Controlled testing can isolate a movement or load; everyday life combines them in less predictable ways.
+Their role prompted me to think about the role of a lab in prosthetic development.
+While controlled testing in a lab can isolate a movement or load, everyday life combines them in less predictable ways.
 Users who push their prostheses hard can reveal limits that might otherwise remain hidden.
-I found myself wondering how those lessons sit alongside feedback from people whose priorities are quieter but just as consequential: comfort, confidence, and getting through an ordinary day.
+I found myself wondering how those insights pair with feedback from people whose priorities are quieter but just as consequential, such as comfort and confidence.
       </p>

     <figure class="itinerary-story__body-copy">